 Tell your doctor if you are pregnant or you get pregnant.
 Taking antipsychotic medication during the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Prochlorperazine doses are based on weight in children.
 Your child's dose needs may change if the child gains or loses weight.

 Prochlorperazine injection is injected into a muscle or as an infusion into a vein.
 A healthcare provider will give you this injection.

 After receiving a prochlorperazine injection, you may need to remain lying down for at least 30 minutes.
 You may feel light-headed when you first stand up.

 If you use prochlorperazine long-term, you may need frequent medical tests.

-Do not stop using prochlorperazine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Do not stop using prochlorperazine suddenly after long-term use, or you could have unpleasant symptoms such as nausea, vomiting, dizziness, or tremors.
 Ask your doctor how to safely stop using this medicine.